Lis Lene Nielsen

-Lis Lene Nielsen (born 29 August 1951) is a Danish footballer from Skamby who played as a midfielder for Boldklubben 1909.
+Lis Lene Nielsen (born 29 August 1951) is a Danish former footballer from Skamby, who played as a midfielder for Boldklubben 1909 and the Denmark women's national football team.
 Nielsen was the top goalscorer at the unofficial 1971 Women's World Cup and helped Denmark win the world cup.

 International career

 Nielsen won five official caps for the Denmark women's national football team between 1974 and 1983, and made four appearances in the 1971 Women's World Cup in Mexico, in which she scored five goals.